MONTHLY PAYMENT OPTIONS

 A contractor’s warranty, also known as a workmanship warranty, covers the labor involved in the roofing project.
 This means that if there are any issues with the repair work within the specified warranty period, the contractor will come back to correct the issue at no additional cost to you.
 The length and terms of a contractor’s warranty can vary, but they typically range from one to several years.

-It’s essential to carefully read and understand any warranty provided with your roof repair work.
+It’s essential to read and understand any warranty provided with commercial roof repair services.
 Not all warranties are created equal, and they may contain specific exclusions or maintenance requirements to remain valid.
 If you’re uncertain about any aspect of your warranty, don’t hesitate to ask your contractor for clarification.
 Remember, the goal of a warranty is to give you peace of mind that your investment in your commercial roof is protected.

 How often should I schedule regular maintenance to prevent future roof issues?